Understanding how human health might be affected by climate change and variability.

 Support specialists and researchers in the health sector with the most up-to-date climate science and expert interpretation.

 Can Bayesian statistical techniques aid decision making in the health sector?

-Will admissions due to COPD alter with climate change and variability?
+Will admissions due to COPD (chronic obstructive pulmonary disease) alter with climate change and variability?

 Creating a global data set quantifying heat stress over land for recent decades enabling historical heat extremes and aid future heat-stress forecasting.

 Supplying climate change training to public health professionals.